jshvn/dotfiles/README.md

 This repository is meant to act as a working copy of my computer configuration, SSH settings, macOS settings, general applications, and more for my personal and development machines.

-These dotfiles have been tested on:

-* macOS 14.0 Sonoma
-* Ubuntu 22.04

 ## 🖥 How to install or update